|

 applications from video makers, photographers and performance artists

-will not, in terms of the Deed, be successful.
+will not, in terms of the Foundation Deed, be successful.
 Printmakers, Ceramic and

 other craft artists would be included but only as far as their works extend